michal-harish/enrondata/README.md

 User mharis exists on my AWS account with admin permissions and my aws credentials are in ~/.ssh/aws-us-east-micro.pem

-Create m4.2xlarge instance with 8Gb magnetic or gp disk in us-east-1 where the Enron snapshot is located (this is a paid instance)
+Create m4.xlarge instance (4 CPUs with 16 Gib RAM) with 8Gb magnetic
+or gp disk in us-east-1  where the Enron snapshot is located.

 The program uses in-memory unzip mechanism so doesn't require any special root disk.
 The ESB mount of the Enron data should be ideally